TFKusa/kusa_reascripts/Documentation/WWHISPER - DOCUMENTATION.md

-        If you are not using Wwhisper - Marker Creator, here's how you can manually rename your markers :
+        If you are not using Wwhisper - Take Marker Creator, here's how you can manually rename your markers :

         BASIC GAME OBJECTS COMMANDS :